MB Post Office — A Century of Service

 In August 1964, the Monmouth Beach Deli & Liquors was opened in the same building on Beach Road.
 Little Silver residents Fred Bruno and Bill Geroni were partners in the deli.
 They acquired the business from Hansen & Germano, Inc. who had taken over from the Koch family, who had operated a store across the street for many years.
 William Koch’s Grocery Store stocked meat and dry and canned goods and had the town’s first liquor license.

-In October 1985, Jerry Primavera, a leading area builder, and his son Thomas received town approval to build the Village Square at Monmouth Beach mini-mall off Beach Road.
+In October 1985, Jerry Primavera, a leading area builder, and his son Thomas received town approval to build the Village Square at Monmouth Beach — a mini-mall off Beach Road.
 The old post office and deli building were razed.

 The development included a 26,700-square-foot retail and office building and a one-story post office.
 The construction cost was $3 million and businesses opened in 1987.
 Although somewhat controversial during its proposal, today the location is a beehive of activity — boasting several businesses and a busy US Post Office.
+As of 2023, George Manos is the US Postmaster in the borough.